Irvine Child Custody Attorney

 Split custody: In families where more than one child resulted from the marriage, the parents may be interested in split custody following a divorce, as it means that some children remain with one parent and the other parent gets custody of other children.
 This option has become increasingly uncommon in recent years, as family law courts do not like to split up siblings when they are so young.

-Schedule a Free Consultation with an Experienced Orange County Family Law Attorney Today
+Schedule a Free Consultation with an Experienced Irvine Child Custody Attorney Today

 If you are looking to secure child custody following a divorce, you want to make sure that you have the right attorneys representing your case.
 The Law Office of Patrick O’Kennedy has served clients in Orange County for over two decades, providing dedicated legal services to those in need.